xpeerchain/QA/en/university/06-Inherent-Centralization-of-PoW-blockchains.md

 This may even lead to situations where miners act against the development of the network, favoring short-term rewards over long-term growth.
 In a severe case where miners refused to upgrade to the newest version of Bitcoin, other validation nodes were forced to start rejecting their new blocks; this caused miners that refused to upgrade to lose block rewards.
 Validators across the network held miners hostage financially, forcing them into a situation where they had to upgrade in order to continue earning money to pay for their mining operations.

 This ability creates a separation of powers where block validators on the network can force miners to upgrade the blockchain to a new version by rejecting their blocks and not providing them compensation.
 A much better model however would be where the interests of both users and miners were aligned so that many of the toxic community disagreements between different factions were eliminated.
-A model like this, however, is impossible with proof-of-work; only proof-of-stake which XPeerchain operates on.
+A model like this, however, is impossible with proof-of-work; only proof-of-stake which Peercoin operates on.

 ---